Moises Caicedo has deservedly earned a reputation as a Chelsea player capable of the spectacular!

 Then came a wonderfully controlled volley at Old Trafford to earn us a point in the Premier League last November, before Caicedo crowned off our triumphant UEFA Conference League campaign with a low, arrowed strike from 20 yards in the final win over Real Betis.

-This term, Moises already has two goals to his name.
+This term, Moises already has three goals to his name.
 While his first, scored away to West Ham United, was from closer range, he still did well to keep an instinctive half-volleyed finish down as the ball arrived at speed.